Nokia Siemens eyes Huawei's No. 2 market position for 2013

-NEW YORK Nokia Siemens Networks expects to jump to second place in the global wireless network equipment market for the full year 2013, ahead of arch-rival Huawei Technologies Co, according to a top Nokia Siemens executive.
+NEW YORK, Sept 10 Nokia Siemens Networks expects to jump to second place in the global wireless network equipment market for the full year 2013, ahead of arch-rival Huawei Technologies Co, according to a top Nokia Siemens executive.

-Nokia Siemens, a venture of Finland's Nokia Oyj NOK1V.HE and Germany's Siemens AG (SIEGn.DE), trails Huawei HWT.UL in the global mobile network equipment market, which is led by Ericsson (ERICb.ST).
+Nokia Siemens, a venture of Finland's Nokia Oyj and Germany's Siemens AG, trails Huawei in the global mobile network equipment market, which is led by Ericsson.
 The venture has had to undertake a massive restructuring this year as it struggled to make a profit due to customer consolidation and aggressive price competition.

 But Nokia Siemens should be able to take the No. 2 position from China's Huawei and keep it next year, said Kenneth Wirth, the venture's head of customer operations for the Americas and an executive board member of Nokia Siemens, citing new contracts his company has won.